liquidcronos/rogata_engine/docs/source/usage.rst

 +--------+-----------------+

 Saturation and Value are defined from 0-255.
-The less saturated an image, the less colorfull it is.
+The less saturated an image, the less colorful it is.
 Additionally the lower its value, the darker it is.

-Due to different lighting conditions acroos the scene these last two values will vary for an object.
+Due to different lighting conditions across the scene, these last two values will vary for an object.
-For this reason each object also has a range slider.
+For this reason, each object also has a range slider.
-Each range `d`  specifies a acceptable color intervall of `[VALUE-0.5d, VALUE+0.5d]` Where `VALUE` is the value of the main slider.
+Each range `d`  specifies an acceptable color interval of `[VALUE-0.5d, VALUE+0.5d]` Where `VALUE` is the value of the main slider.

 .. note::
-   For fast tuning it is advisable to first select the desrired hue value while setting the saturation and value ranges to maximum.
+   For fast tuning, it is advisable to first select the desired hue value while setting the saturation and value ranges to the maximum.
    From there it is easy to dial in the values until the desired object is selected.

 Example values for the sliders can be seen in the following image: